chriswong24/chriswong24.github.io/README.md

 #chriswong24.github.io

 ##To Do:
-Finish up about, projects, and contact page
+*Finish up projects and contact pages
+*Change back to absolute references
-Possibly change up links in navigation bar
+*Possibly change up links in navigation bar
+*Add mobile support to website